KnowWhereGraph/kwg-deployment/grafana/README.md

 Some important notes:

 1. There are dashboard JSON definitions.
 These are JSON files that are the actual dashboard controls.
-2. There are dashboard yml definitions.
-These are yml files that point to the JSON definitions.
+2. There are dashboard yaml definitions.
+These are yaml files that point to the JSON definitions.
 3. The two definitions are mounted in different locations (check the docker-compose)
 4. There is a `persistent_config` folder that's created by the Grafana process.
 This can be deleted between deployments
 5. There is a `config` folder that contains important dashboard and Grafana config.
 Don't delete this